youngsoul/gremlinsandbox/README.md

 ## Environment

-I created this on MacOS and Python 3.6.1
+I created this on MacOS and Python 3.6.1, with Apache Tinkerpop 3.3.3

 ## Instructions